Aliases for NDUFS1 Gene

 NDUFS1 (NADH:Ubiquinone Oxidoreductase Core Subunit S1) is a Protein Coding gene.
 Diseases associated with NDUFS1 include Mitochondrial Complex I Deficiency and Leigh Syndrome With Leukodystrophy.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
-GO annotations related to this gene include oxidoreductase activity and NADH dehydrogenase (ubiquinone) activity.
+Among its related pathways are Metformin Pathway, Pharmacodynamics and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot for NDUFS1 Gene

 Core subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I) that is believed to belong to the minimal assembly required for catalysis.
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
 The immediate electron acceptor for the enzyme is believed to be ubiquinone (By similarity).
 This is the largest subunit of complex I and it is a component of the iron-sulfur (IP) fragment of the enzyme.
 It may form part of the active site crevice where NADH is oxidized.